Chat with us, powered by LiveChat

 • Flights with Royal Air Maroc

-• Full breakfast and dinner daily, and 3 lunches (October departures)
+• Full breakfast & dinner daily, plus 2 lunches (March)

-• Full breakfast & dinner daily, plus 2 lunches (March departures)
+• Full breakfast & dinner daily, plus 3 lunches (October)

 2 Happy seniors couples looking at Map on a tablet while on vacation.